NFL owners table plan to reward minority hiring

 of 32 votes to pass.

-Critics of the plan to expand the Rooney Rule said it could lead to unintended
+Critics of the tabled plan to involve draft picks have said it could lead to

 "There's three things that they're worried about," Hall of Fame coach Tony